ialbluwi/11102-f25/lessons/effeciency.md

 | 15999  | 0.00054407119751 | ≈ 2.00 |
 ```

-This is lightning fast compared to the previous implementations and the running time roughly doubles when we double the value of $$c$$, which is what we want!
+This is lightning fast compared to the previous implementations and the running time roughly doubles when we double the value of $$c$$.
+This is exactly what we want!

 ## Summary